World's female foreign ministers to meet on Iran, Canada says

 Iran has accused countries who have expressed support for the protests of meddling in its internal affairs.

-The focus on Iranian women continued on Wednesday, as climber Elnaz Rekabi, who caused controversy by competing in an international contest without a veil, returned to Iran.
+The focus on Iranian women continued on Wednesday, as climber Elnaz Rekabi, who caused controversy by competing in an international event without a head covering, returned to Iran.

 Amini, who hailed from Iran's Kurdistan region, died Sept.
 16 after being detained three days earlier by morality police in Tehran for her "inappropriate attire".